edmicro-tech/nocodb/README.md

 ### Programmatic Access

 We provide the following ways to let users programmatically invoke actions.
-You can use a token (either JWT or Social Auth) to sign your requests for authorization to NocoDB.
+You can use a token (either JWT or Social Auth) to sign your requests for authorization to MicDB.

 - ⚡ &nbsp;REST APIs
-- ⚡ &nbsp;NocoDB SDK
+- ⚡ &nbsp;MicDB SDK

 ### Sync Schema

-We allow you to sync schema changes if you have made changes outside NocoDB GUI.
+We allow you to sync schema changes if you have made changes outside MicDB GUI.
 However, it has to be noted then you will have to bring your own schema migrations for moving from one environment to another.
 See <a href="https://docs.nocodb.com/setup-and-usages/sync-schema/" target="_blank">Sync Schema</a> for details.

 ### Audit